enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 The `ENA Advanced Search <https://www.ebi.ac.uk/ena/browser/advanced-search>`_ is a powerful tool for exploring the datasets within the archive using tailored search queries.
-The ENA Advanced search in the browser provides a user interface to build search queries and can be a useful way to start exploring the full functionalities of the service.
+The ENA Advanced search in the browser provides a user interface to build search queries and can be a useful way to start exploring the full functionality of the service.
 Once you are happy with a query, you can click the 'Copy Curl Request' button to allow you to run this locally on the command line.